Wad67/Reactor-Panic/README.md

 You can view the code, and the page by downloading what is currently here and opening rrpanic.html in chrome or firefox.
-The terminal spits out useful information from time to time.
+The terminal spits out useful information from time to time. or you can "play" the game here: http://wad67.github.io/swarmsimtest.